iishu/SQL-Commands/README.md

 // this will group the names of students with their cities and will give the count of student from each cities

+## Query for finding average marks in each city in ascending order

+SELECT city, AVG(marks)

+FROM student

+GROUP BY city

+ORDER BY city ASC;